olehyev138/diverst-devv/docs/backend/fields.md

 So now, a user, like Alex, can set his gender as Male, his DOB as June 6th, and his spoken languages as English and Pig Latin.
-These Data are then stored in Field Data, so there will be an entry in FieldData with `fieldable = Alex`, `field = gender`, and `data = 'Male'`
+These Data are then stored in Field Data, so there will be an entry in FieldData with `field_user = Alex`, `field = gender`, and `data = 'Male'`

 ## Existing Field Users and Definers